-Staff Assaults: Staff who are off duty and on time loss because of an inmate committing an Assault I shall:
+Staff Assaults Staff who are off duty and on time loss because of an inmate committing an Assault 1 shall:

-- a.
-Continue vacation and sick leave accrual while on time loss.
-Accrued vacation leave shall not exceed two hundred fifty (250) hours. - b.
-Have the option of sick leave proration use as noted under Section 8.
+- 1) Continue vacation and sick leave accrual while on time loss.
+Accrued vacation leave shall not exceed 250 hours. - 2) Have the option of sick leave proration use as noted under Section 8.